 The Review: I love me some Charlotte Tilbury, so I was obviously psyched to give this product a try.
 It’s formulated with volumizing, elasticizing wax; nourishing vitamin E; and strengthening castor oil.
 But the most exciting feature is the tiny brush.
 Called a “micro-fine miracle precision brush,” it coats, shades, and grooms every single hair.
 Seriously!
 Where the usual brow brushes leave behind those tiny baby hairs and peach fuzz, Legendary Brows picks up the slack.
 It sculpts, adds structure, and defines your face in (truly) seconds flat.

 I swiped it on before a particularly sweaty yoga class and set out to prove I could keep my brows in place, no matter the setting.
-I finished after 90 minutes of pure namaste bliss and walked home flying off endorphins and thoughts of my fleeky brows.
-As it turns out, they were a bit mussed.
+As it turns out, after 90 minutes of posing, stretching, and inversions, they were a bit mussed.
 While the gel does so, so many great things (conditions, strengthens, volumizes), the actual hold wasn’t as expected.
 To be fair, I put those brows through a lot, and this product is absolutely wonderful.
-Next time I’ll give it a try during a less active, less humid day.
+Next time I’ll give it a try during a less active day.

 First, I read the directions because the brush does not look like your average brow spoolie.
 It reads, “Coat the brows by brushing against the direction of hair growth.
 Apply an additional coat, this time in the direction of growth.
 With the slated tip, fill in the sparse gaps and draw in lines if necessary.”
 I have to say, it sounds complicated and it was a bit difficult to figure out at first.
 Once I applied, I realized I hadn’t chosen the correct color and my brows looked off.
 In the name of journalism, I ventured on out the door.
 Throughout the day, I touched up a few times.
 It didn’t hold as much as I would have liked, but it definitely was fun to apply and play with.
 I think had the color worked with my complexion, I would have kept it around in my arsenal.

-The Product: Glossier Boy Brow in Blond ($16)
+The Product: Glossier Boy Brow in Brown ($16)

-The Review: I’m absolutely a Glossier devotee for life—the Mega Greens Galaxy Pack ($22) is my most coveted skincare treatment.
-Because of my affinity for all things brow-related, Boy Brow was next on my list of products to love.
+The Review: I've come to love a few of Glossier's launches, and, because of my affinity for all things brow-related, Boy Brow was next on my list.
 It’s meant to thicken, fill, and groom your brows into place courtesy of a creamy wax formula inspired by traditional hair pomade.
 It’s soft, maintains a flexible hold, and has a bit of color to make your brows look fuller after use.